 - Payment Gateway

-For more information on branding visit Megan Auman’s course, Brand Your Creative Business.
+For more branding information, visit Megan Auman’s course, Brand Your Creative Business.

-Research and plan before you start building your artist website.
+Research and plan before you start building your website.

 - Create a list of objectives